Gravitational-wave astronomy requires population-informed parameter estimation

 using the shorthand notation $\{x_n\}$ for $\{x_n\}_{n=1}^N$.
 The usual GW likelihood is $\mathcal{L}(d|\theta)$~\cite{Thrane:2018qnx, Talbot:2025vth, LIGOScientific:2025hdt} and $p_\mathrm{pe}(\theta)$ is the unphysical reference prior that leads to biased posteriors.

 Hierarchical PE instead gives the posterior

 The new prior $p_\mathrm{pop}(\theta|\lambda)$ is a population model with ``hyperparameters'' $\lambda$ that set the astrophysical distribution of source parameters $\theta$ and are inferred from the data, replacing $p_\mathrm{pe}(\theta)$.
 The posterior $p_\mathrm{pop}(\lambda|\{d_n\})$ for the hyperparameters accounts for GW selection effects~\cite{Mandel:2018mve, Vitale:2020aaz, LIGOScientific:2025pvj}.
-The so-called ``population-informed'' posterior $p_\mathrm{pop}(\{\theta_n\}|\{d_n\})$ represents the best-estimated source properties of all events, replacing Eq.~\eqref{equation: joint pe}.
+The so-called ``population-informed'' posterior $p_\mathrm{pop}(\{\theta_n\}|\{d_n\})$ represents our most accurate measurements for the source parameters of all events, replacing Eq.~\eqref{equation: joint pe}.